House GOP China Task Force Unveils Plan on How to Counter China

 The task force brought together 11 House committees, and its recommendations on countering China would encompass all tools in the U.S. government’s apparatus — not just military.

-The recommendations are aimed at ensuring no U.S. taxpayer dollars support any Chinese state-owned enterprises; increasing funding for STEM education to create a more capable, skilled American workforce; considering a requirement to divest from companies with ties to the Chinese military-industrial complex; and securing the supply chain — prioritizing national security and critical medical supplies, including targeted tax incentives to accelerate research and development for critical technology like semiconductors.
+The recommendations include securing the supply chain — prioritizing national security and critical medical supplies, including targeted tax incentives to accelerate research and development for critical technology like semiconductors; considering a requirement to divest from companies with ties to the Chinese military-industrial complex; and working towards a bilateral free trade agreement with Taiwan.

-They also include working towards a bilateral free trade agreement with Taiwan; evaluating whether the CCP’s crimes against humanity in Xinjiang amount to genocide; providing a safe harbor for Hong Kong refugees; and investing in the U.S. military and activities needed to maintain its superiority over the CCP’s military.
+They also include increasing funding for STEM education to create a more capable, skilled American workforce; investing in the U.S. military and activities needed to maintain its superiority over the CCP’s military; evaluating whether the CCP’s crimes against humanity in Xinjiang amount to genocide; and providing a safe harbor for Hong Kong refugees.

 A task force aide called the plan “definitely one of the first statements of its kind,” in that it views the CCP as a national security threat due to its Marxist ideology.